New Zealand is the land of campervans.

 Being so close to a town, the amenities were clean as was the campground.

-- Location: Along Dorothy Falls Road (~20km from Hokitika)
+LOCATION: Along Dorothy Falls Road (~20km from Hokitika)

-- Facilities: 40 unpowered sites; flush toilets
+FACILITIES: 40 unpowered sites; flush toilets

-- Price: $10 p/p (2023); pre-booking required
+PRICE: $10 p/p (2024); pre-booking required

-- Open: year round
+OPEN: year round

-- More information: Hans Bay – Lake Kaniere Campsite
+WEBSITE: Hans Bay – Lake Kaniere Campsite

 4. MARBLE HILL | LEWIS PASS